 Based on business requirements, IT admins can lock down universal Windows devices remotely into a Windows single app kiosk mode with a particular content/message on loop (multimedia content) and deploy it on public-facing sites.

 It is possible to lock down Windows devices into single-app or multi-app modes with advanced restrictions to browsing or access to browsers.
-IT admins can configure browsers so that users can access them only for mission-centric purposes, this can improve the user experience.
+IT admins can configure kiosks for browsers so that users can access them only for mission-centric purposes, this can improve the user experience.
 However, as per the latest tech update, Google Chrome doesn’t support Windows 7 & 8/8.1 anymore.
 For such OS versions, kiosk mode browser lockdown can still be applied on Microsoft Edge.
 If your IT team prefers the Chrome browser, you need to move to Windows 10 and Windows 11.

 IT admins can configure and lock down Windows devices into kiosk mode; this empowers IT admins with the ability to remotely monitor, manage, and secure the deployed devices with predetermined security configurations and policies; thus ensuring enhanced productivity of employees and security of the endpoints.

-When Windows devices are locked into kiosk mode, end users are automatically restricted from carrying out/performing any personal tasks via their standard user accounts on Windows devices apart from mission-centric purposes defined by the organizations.
+When devices are locked into Windows kiosk mode, end users are automatically restricted from carrying out/performing any personal tasks via their standard user accounts on Windows devices apart from mission-centric purposes defined by the organizations.
 Moreover, this feature also diminishes any sort of data tampering, device settings misconfigurations, peripheral buttons, and feature misuse.

-Scalefusion’s kiosk mode enhances the security features of Windows OS, providing businesses with a secure environment to operate.
+Scalefusion’s Windows kiosk mode enhances the security features of Windows OS, providing businesses with a secure environment to operate.
 The solution’s kiosk lockdown management simplifies the deployment of Windows devices in kiosk mode, making it easy for businesses to get started.